akku1139/aosp-mirror_platform_docs_source.android.com/src/source/known-issues.md

 **Fix**: None at present.
 The warning is harmless as that part of the build is only a sanity-check for the size of the system partition, and the system partition on crespo is only about 20% filled by an AOSP build.

+## Browser crashes at launch ##

+**Symptom**: In the AOSP master branch, the browser crashes at launch:

+    W/dalvikvm: No implementation found for native Landroid/webkit/JWebCoreJavaBridge;.nativeConstructor ()V

+**Cause**: Improvements in the handling of C++ destructors in shared libraries cause some symbols to be invisible even though they're mandatory.

+**Workaround**: Locally revert the change that causes the issue:

+    repo forall platform/bionic -c git checkout dc3bc87b43d0d73d89cca59692b80de878e11a5d^ libc/private/__dso_handle.S